The Best Vitamins and Supplements for a Healthy Heart

 Best Sources.

-Potassium is found in plenty in whole plant foods.
+Potassium is found in plenty of whole plant foods.
 Foods richest in potassium are bananas, avocados, sweet potatoes, white potatoes with the skin, spinach, beans, lentils, oranges, and coconut water.
-Potassium citrate supplements can be employed under close medical guidance particularly in patients with kidney disease or taking diuretics.
+Potassium citrate supplements can be employed under close medical guidance, particularly in patients with kidney disease or taking diuretics.

 Recommended Dosage.